Badges

 Free Trial Abuse

-You might create a "Freeloader" badge that applies when Uniqueness is below 40.
+Create a "Freeloader" badge that applies when Uniqueness is below 40.
 Set a remove delay of 7 days so the badge persists even if the user deletes their duplicate account.
-Pair with a Warning-level alert to notify your team for manual review, or a webhook alert to automatically restrict the account in your application.
+Pair with a Warning-level alert to notify your team for manual review, or a webhook alert to restrict the account automatically in your application.

 VIP Users

-You might create a "Trusted" badge that applies when all four scores are above 80, with a 7-day apply delay.
+Create a "Trusted" badge that applies when all four scores are above 80, with a 7-day apply delay.
 This identifies your most legitimate, long-term users.
-Use this badge to reduce friction — skip CAPTCHA, auto-approve actions, or offer premium features.
+Use the badge to reduce friction — skip CAPTCHA, auto-approve actions, or offer premium features.

 Suspicious Signups

-You might create a "Suspicious" badge for identities less than 48 hours old with Authenticity below 45.
-This catches disposable emails, fake names, and inconsistent data at signup.
+Create a "Suspicious" badge for identities less than 48 hours old with Authenticity below 45.
+This catches disposable emails, fake names, and inconsistent signup data.
 Route these identities to a manual review queue before they can cause damage.

 Bot Flagging

-You might create a "Bot" badge when Humanity is below 20, with a short apply delay and a long remove delay.
-Bots are usually obvious within minutes, but you want the label to stick for investigation.
+Create a "Bot" badge when Humanity is below 20, with a short apply delay and a long remove delay.
+Bots reveal themselves within minutes, but the label should stick for investigation.
 Pair with a Critical alert for immediate team notification.

 Viewing Badges

-Badges appear directly on identity cards in the dashboard, giving your team instant visual context when reviewing a user.
-You can also filter identities by badge in the search bar by typing a badge name to see all identities carrying that classification.
+Badges appear directly on identity cards in the dashboard, giving your team instant context when reviewing a user.
+Type a badge name in the search bar to see all identities carrying that classification.

-The combination of badges and the search bar makes it easy to answer questions like "show me all users flagged as Suspicious this week" or "how many identities currently have the Trusted badge."
+Badges plus the search bar answer questions like "show me all users flagged as Suspicious this week" or "how many identities currently hold the Trusted badge."